XGRIDS Pro Guide™ / Module 4: Positioning

 Movement while Fixed

-The trajectory bounding box must exceed 33 ft while Fixed.
-A stationary initialization or short in-place loop does not satisfy this.
+Trajectory bounding box must exceed 10 m.
+A short in-place loop does not satisfy this requirement.

 Valid RTK data points